 When injury litigation in West Virginia courts may be needed

 While personal injury litigation in West Virginia is likely to be more stressful than settlement, it is often the best option when you are seriously injured or disabled in an accident that could have been avoided if someone had exercised proper care.
 Although a personal injury lawsuit is a civil process, the process is similar to that of a criminal trial:

 - Preparation and filing: You work with your attorney to gather all evidence to support your case, and your attorney files the case with the court system to obtain a trial date.

 - Jury selection: Your attorney and the opposing attorney go through a selection process to find the individuals who can fairly hear and decide your case.

 - Trial: The trial involves both attorneys presenting opening arguments, presenting and questioning witnesses and evidence, and making closing arguments to the jury.

 - Deliberation and verdict: The jury members receive instructions from the judge, before deliberating both sides of the case.
 Eventually, they reach a verdict that includes an award to the injured party when they find someone else is liable for the accident.

 Personal injury litigation requires the skills of an experienced attorney.
 The attorneys at Kaufman & McPherson, PLLC have over three decades of experience providing the honest and effective legal representation to achieve the most successful results possible for your personal injury case.

 Contact the firm today

 Call or visit us for a free consultation to discuss your personal injury matter.
-We also offer home and hospital visits for those who are injured and cannot travel to us.
+We also offer home and hospital visits for those who are injured or have been in a car accident and cannot travel to us.
 In family law matters, you can obtain fee information by phone, or schedule a consultation.
 To obtain fee information or a consultation contact us today.